Ahren-Chen/Piraten-Kapern/logbook.md

 the backlog as well as the definition of done.
 I finished the feature to roll 8 dice at the same time and had it print out the results.

-Jan 11 2023: I fixed my code to make it a method in the pk package rather than in the PiratenKarpen file.
+Jan 11 2023:
+* I fixed my code to make it a method in the pk package rather than in the PiratenKarpen file.
+* Changed the backlog to better match the current step requirements.
+* Started working on the other features.